-Over on the Future World side of things, you also have an array of quick-service restaurants – notably Sunshine Seasons – and a few table-service restaurants including the Coral Reef Restaurant, Garden Grill, as well as the highly-anticipated Space 220 Restaurant that’s expected to open soon in the Mission: Space pavilion.
+Over on the Future World side of things, you also have an array of quick-service restaurants – notably Sunshine Seasons and the new Connections Cafe and Eatery – and a few table-service restaurants including the Coral Reef Restaurant, Garden Grill, as well as the Space 220 Restaurant that recently opened by Mission: SPACE.

-Still other aspects to consider when selecting where you’d like to eat include character dining (these are either on hiatus or running in an altered capacity due to the pandemic currently, but you can usually do character dining at Garden Grill and Akershus Royal Banquet Hall in Norway), which atmosphere you’d like (certain pavilions – like Mexico, France, and Japan – have multiple table-service restaurants to choose from), and simply what’s available.
-In non-pandemic times, some restaurants will even have views of the new fireworks show, Disney Harmonious.
+Still, other aspects to consider when selecting where you’d like to eat include character dining (these are either on hiatus or running in an altered capacity due to the pandemic currently, but you can usually do character dining at Garden Grill and Akershus Royal Banquet Hall in Norway), which atmosphere you’d like (certain pavilions – like Mexico, France, and Japan – have multiple table-service restaurants to choose from), and simply what’s available.

-Remember that most restaurants will require you to make a reservation, or risk waiting a long time, while you’ll need to make a reservation sometimes weeks in advance to get a spot at on of the most popular options like Le Cellier Steakhouse in Canada.
+Remember that most restaurants will require you to make a reservation, or risk waiting a long time, while you’ll need to make a reservation sometimes weeks in advance to get a spot at one of the most popular options like Le Cellier Steakhouse in Canada.
 No matter what you choose, it’s almost certain to be delicious.
-Just keep an open mind, and a just-open-enough stomach.
+Just keep an open mind and a just-open-enough stomach.

 Well, that wraps up our one-day Epcot plan both with and without kids.
 We hope it helps you get all the big things done and still have plenty of time to eat to your heart’s (and stomach’s) content.